jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/Windows/_index.en.md

    {{% notice note %}}
    You must extract the contents of the folder because the driver will not install if the executable runs within the archive.
 Also, it is not important where you save the extracted folder.
    {{% /notice %}}
-4) Run the **CP210xVCPInstaller_x64.exe** installer.
+4) **Open the folder**, right-click the **silabser.inf** file, and choose **Install**.
-5) Restart your host machine now to make sure the driver is applied.
+5) Restart your host machine to make sure the driver is applied.

 ## Install Visual Studio Code
 Visual Studio Code (VS Code) is an open source integrated development environment (IDE) that allows you to view, edit, and manage code.

-Download and install the latest [VS Code](https://code.visualstudio.com/) software for your operating system.
+* Download and install the latest [VS Code](https://code.visualstudio.com/) software for your operating system.
 To troubleshoot issues with Visual Studio Code's installation or use, refer to [Setting up Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) in their documentation.

 ## Install PlatformIO
 [PlatformIO](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide) (PIO) provides a professional embedded development platform that simplifies embedded software development.
 This VS Code extension combines the functionality of the Platform IO command line interface (CLI) with a graphical user interface (GUI).